 2．Special Courses for International Students at Private Universities and Junior Colleges (Special Japanese Language Course)

 Private universities and junior colleges often have their own Japanese language institutions.
-There are approximately 60 such universities and junior colleges, with a total enrollment of around 6,000 students.
+There are approximately 60 such universities and junior colleges.

 - These special courses aim to teach students the Japanese language, about Japan's overall situation, and Japanese culture among other subjects.
 They serve as preparatory courses for people who wish to enroll in a university, graduate school, or junior college.